Tharga/Wpf/README.md

 - [*ClickOnce* application update](#clickonce-application-update)
 - [Custom Exception handling](#custom-exception-handling)

+This packages works well with [Fluent.Ribbon](https://www.nuget.org/packages/Fluent.Ribbon) which is used in the sample.
-The sample uses *Fluent.Ribbon* but any package can be used since MainWindow does not need any base class.
+The MainWindow does not need any base class.

 ## Get started
 Set App.xaml to inherit from `ApplicationBase`.